weserv/docs/docs/crop.md

 # Crop

-Controls how the image is aligned.
+Control how the image is aligned.

 ## Alignment position <Badge type="info" text="&a=" />